Informfully/Experiments/experiments/recsys_2025/README.md

 * **PLD_EPD_preparation**: Code to prepare the data and run PLD and EPD algorithms.

 Please follow the steps outlined below.
-Steps 1-2 are mandatory to execute before running experiments.
+Steps 1-2 must be completed before running experiments.
 The models shown in Step 3 can be run independently of each other (depending on what models and datasets you want to use).
 Step 4, evaluating the recommendations, is optional and can be skipped.

 ## Step 1 - Download and Setup

 * Step 1-1: Download our extended Cornac framework called [Informfully Recommenders](https://github.com/Informfully/Recommenders).
-Please refer to the [Cornac tutorial](https://github.com/PreferredAI/cornac) for instructions on how to use the framework, in case you have any questions.
+Please refer to the [Cornac tutorial](https://github.com/PreferredAI/cornac) for instructions on using the framework, in case you have any questions.
 But **DO NOT** download the original Cornac codebase, as running our code requires additional functionality.
 For a tutorial and installation instructions, we refer to the [official repository](https://github.com/PreferredAI/cornac).
 Once installed, you can access Cornac as an external library.